Xilinx/mlir-aie/docs/Building.md

     This will build LLVM in `llvm/build` and install the LLVM binaries under `llvm/install`.

-4. Build the MLIR-AIE tools by calling `utils/build-mlir-aie.sh` or `utils/build-mlir-aie-pcie.sh` for Versal or Ryzen AI with the path to the `llvm/build` directory.
+4. Build the MLIR-AIE tools by calling `utils/build-mlir-aie.sh` or `utils/build-mlir-aie-pcie.sh` for Ryzen AI or Versal respectively  with the path to the `llvm/build` directory.
     The Vitis environment will have to be set up for this to succeed.

     Building mlir-aie for a Ryzen AI system: